 - Implement effective and sustainable workplace wellness programs from an evidence base of best practices by creating health-maintenance activities, and managing their progress and accountability.

-- Evaluate workplace wellness programs and speak the business language of the business of workplace wellness with various levels of employees and organizational leadership.
+- Evaluate workplace wellness programs and address a culture of wellness with various levels of employees and organizational leadership.

 - Have the skills to administer and manage workplace wellness programs.